furrybrackets/C-Vector/README.md

-# C-Vector
+# C Vector

-A simple vector library implemented in C. Nice and good looking.
+A very simple C Vector library.
+Optionally includes macros to make using the vectors easier.